cslavenc/dojo-openapi-open-banking-platform/README.md

 ## Introduction

-Read the system description of a fictive company called Alpine Banking AG which expresses its needs, wishes and requirements to build an open banking platform in `PROPOSAL.md`.
+Read the system description of a fictive company called Alpine Banking AG which expresses its needs, wishes and requirements to build an open banking platform in `DESCRIPTION.md`.
 Based on the text, create an openapi specification.
 Check the API endpoints in `SAMPLE.md` for a possible interpretation of the text.
 The `diagrams` folder contains a class and entity relationship diagram as a help to visualize the description.

+## Challenge

+The examples and solutions are implemented for java, dotnet and python.
+Try the same on your own for:

+- c++
+- rust
+- go